w3c/wai-wcag-supplemental/README.md

 This repository includes the content for COGA Design Patterns for People with Cognitive and Learning Disabilities.

-There are three types of pages, all in the `content` directory:
+There are two types of pages.
+Firstly, regular content pages are in the `content` directory:

-* Individual pattern, including relevant meta data specified as front matter
 * “About“ page - information about what COGA Design Patterns are
 * “All” page - lists all individual patterns, separated by Objective

+Secondly, the patterns themselves, are in the `_patterns` directory.
+They are recognised by Jekyll as a “collection”.

 ## Adding a pattern